-Poor reliability is a common theme with customers who own traps that use propane to generate CO2.
+Poor reliability is a common theme with customers who own traps that use propane to generate C02.
 Propane trap owners certainly have a lot to say about the reliability of these traps.
+"This brand new unit (Mosquito Magnet Patriot) would never turn on for me.
+I spoke with the customer service, and after extensive troubleshooting where the picky nature of this product became evident..and they said its probably defective and this was common.

 What they Say: